brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 a = bar(S)
 ```

-Once again: it's just pseudo code and I'll use it to demonstrate what types are,
+Once again: it's all pseudo code and I'll use it to show what types are,
 how they can and cannot be defined in combination with inheritance, and
 how this results in type-safe systems.